AniketGitZidioProject/Zidio-Java-SpringBoot-Maven-Project/README.md

 1. Import your endpoints manually into Postman or create a collection.
 2. Use raw JSON in request body where applicable.
 Example (Register user)
+3. Check responses in Postman and verify results in your MySQL DB.

 ```json
 {